Back to top

 Description

-This indicator measures the percentage of people in Ontario aged 16 and older who reported that their primary care provider (i.e.a family doctor, a general practitioner or GP, or nurse practitioner) always or often involves them as much as they want in decisions about their care and treatment.
+This indicator shows the percentage of people aged 16 or older who reported that their family doctor, or someone else in their office, often or always involved them as much as they wanted in decisions about their care and treatment, in Ontario.
+People who are involved in decisions about their own care generally have a better experience with the health system.
 A higher percentage is better.

 Indicator Status